Biceps · Isolation movement

 Common mistakes

-- •Swinging the elbows forward to "finish" the rep with shoulder flexion instead of pure elbow flexion.
+- •Swinging the dumbbells up with body English instead of a strict elbow flexion.

 Variations & alternatives